LikhithaKornu/LikhithaKornu-HCL-VIDEO-STREAMING/README.md

     SSLCertificateKeyFile "path_to_key.pem"
 </VirtualHost>
 ## 3. Back-End Setup (C++)
-- ** Ensure a C++ compiler (e.g., GCC) is installed.
+- **Ensure a C++ compiler (e.g., GCC) is installed**.
-- ** Navigate to the backend/ folder and compile the C++ server code: g++ server.cpp -o server
+- **Navigate to the backend/ folder and compile the C++ server code**: g++ server.cpp -o server
 ./server
 ## 4. Front-End Setup (HTML, CSS, JS)
-- ** Navigate to the frontend/ folder to modify the HTML, CSS, and JavaScript files if needed.
+- **Navigate to the frontend/ folder to modify the HTML, CSS, and JavaScript files if needed**.
-- ** Make sure the front-end files are linked correctly to the back-end for streaming.
+- **Make sure the front-end files are linked correctly to the back-end for streaming**.
-- ** The homepage will be accessible at https://localhost/streamhub once the Apache server is running.
+- **The homepage will be accessible at https://localhost/streamhub once the Apache server is running**.
 ## 5. Testing
-- ** Launch the web application by visiting https://localhost/streamhub in your browser.
+- **Launch the web application by visiting https://localhost/streamhub in your browser**.
-- ** You can now upload and stream videos securely over HTTPS.
+- **You can now upload and stream videos securely over HTTPS**.
 ## Usage
-- ** Home Page: Browse available videos or upload your own.
+- **Home Page: Browse available videos or upload your own**.
-- ** Upload Video: Upload a video file, which will be processed by the C++ back-end.
+- **Upload Video: Upload a video file, which will be processed by the C++ back-end**.
-  - ** Stream Video: Select a video to stream; the application will handle transcoding and optimize playback for your device.
+  - **Stream Video: Select a video to stream; the application will handle transcoding and optimize playback for your device**.
 ### Security
-- ** HTTPS Encryption: Supports secure streaming with SSL certificates.
+- **HTTPS Encryption: Supports secure streaming with SSL certificates**.
-- ** Input Validation: Validates all inputs to prevent attacks.
+- **Input Validation: Validates all inputs to prevent attacks**.
-- ** Cross-Site Scripting (XSS) Prevention: Sanitizes user input to secure the front-end.
+- **Cross-Site Scripting (XSS) Prevention: Sanitizes user input to secure the front-end**.
 ## Contact
-- **For any queries, contact the project maintainer at likhithakornu03@gmail.com.
+- **For any queries, contact the project maintainer at likhithakornu03@gmail.com**.
 ### Streaming Video over HTTP

 ![Screenshot](screenshot.png)